 Okay, friends, buckle up.
 I am plunging into the driest topic known to man.
 The most dreaded of topics.
 Tax policy.

 But the truth is that in Michigan, tax policy is at the bottom of all of our problems.
 And by the way.
 News flash.
 School teachers, social workers, and snow plow drivers are not the root of our problem.
 It is our regressive tax policy.
 That's why we've got to talk about it.
-It
+It's not surprising we're in trouble.
+Our most pressing problem, and no one will talk about it.

 The main problem?
 Michigan's tax policy is regressive.
 That means that the less money you make, the bigger your tax burden is.
 The less you make, the higher percentage of your income goes to taxes.
 The reverse is true as well.
 The more you make, the less percentage of your income goes to taxes.
 There it is; our backwards, grossly unfair tax policy.